synw/django-chartflo/README.md

 # Django Chartflo

-Charts for the lazy ones in Django using [Amcharts](https://www.amcharts.com).
+Charts for the lazy ones in Django.
 Just make your query, pack the data and its ready.

 [Explanations and overview](https://github.com/synw/django-chartflo/issues/16) for this branch